 *Flooring the gas pedal is when you put your car in the drive for an automatic transmission.
 You take your foot completely off the “brake pedal” and apply pressure on the gas pedal to the point where it touches the floor of your car.

 Add Some Traction Under the Wheels

-You will hopefully wouldn’t need to get to this step, however, if you still cannot get your car free from the snow, you can try to get more traction under your wheels.
+You hopefully wouldn’t need to get to this step, however, if you still cannot get your car free from the snow, you can try to get more traction under your wheels.
 To begin with, you will need to turn off the traction control feature of your car to have full control of the vehicle.
 However, this should only be done when you are stuck in snow since traction control is used to prevent your tyres from spinning.
 So, always keep the feature on while you’re driving during snowfall.

 On the other hand, if you are ever stuck in the snow, it is good to turn it off to have more control over how your tyres spin.

 It is wise not to drive alone during snowfall.
 Always keep a family member or carpool with a few people from work.
 Having people in your car who can help you push the car out of the snow is nothing short of a blessing during a blizzard.
 Also, take help from friendly onlookers on the road, or call someone for help.

 Remember, when people are pushing your car, all you have to do is gently press the gas pedal for additional momentum.
 You have to make sure that you and the passengers in your car are completely safe, so check for a few things.
 First of all, check that your vehicle is not in the forward gear.
 Secondly, make sure that the ground isn’t slippery, so the people pushing the car do not get hurt either.